 Ah the sun … we either worship and love or fear and avoid it!
 Some of us just can’t wait to get every inch of their bodies covered in a glowing suntan – while others actively strive to avoid it by covering up their skin completely or staying indoors.

 The ancient healing practice of sunbathing has been used to improve wellbeing, maintain health and fights common illnesses by boosting immunity.

-Sunbathing, for short periods of time, covering exposed areas of skin with a good quality sunscreen, actually has many benefits.
+Sunbathing, for short periods of time can have many benefits.
 Sunbathing is:

 - antiseptic and antibacterial

-- Ihelps to support the immune system by increasing the amount of white blood cells in our bodies
+- helps to support the immune system by increasing the amount of white blood cells in our bodies

 - induces sweating which enables the body to release toxins

 - supports the circulation system, activates red blood cell production and enhances the body’s capacity to deliver oxygen to the tissues

 - contributes to the production of endorphins, helping us to feel happier, and

 - produces Vitamin D.